rdelpeso/p5-examples/README.md

 # p5-examples
 Examples of using p5 in a non-traditional way.

+## Prerequisites
+All samples were tested with node 8 and above.
+If something is not working as expected, please check your node version.

+## How to run the samples
+- Enter the sample directory you wish to test
+- Run `npm install`
+- Run `npm build`
+- Run `npm serve`

+The resulting code is located in `<sample-name>/dist`

 ## simple-webpack
 A minimalistic setup that makes use of webpack to compile your code and p5 into a single js file.
 This would allow for further transformations via transpiling, chunk